jlangenegger/ssh_certificate/ca/setup_yubikey.md

 openssl req -new -x509 -batch -key ssh-$yubikey_id-ca-key.pem -out ssh-$yubikey_id-ca-crt.pem
 ```

+## import keys to yubikey
 You import the key and certificate to the PIV applet as follows:
 ```bash
 yubico-piv-tool -k $key -a import-key -s 9c < ssh-$yubikey_id-ca-key.pem
 yubico-piv-tool -k $key -a import-certificate -s 9c < ssh-$yubikey_id-ca-crt.pem
 ```

+## extract public key
-Extract the public-key for the CA:
+Extract the public key for the CA:
 ```bash
 gnu=arm-linux-gnueabihf # used for raspberry
 gnu=x86_64-linux-gnu # used for debian